-The Bar Chart displays a comparison of values as bars along an axis.
-Bar charts are an effective way to compare the quantities of different categories.
+The Bar / Column Chart displays a comparison of values as bars along an axis.
+Bar / Column charts are an effective way to compare the quantities of different categories.
 You can choose which segment your x-axis represents using the drop-down at Over on the right.
-If the data set tracks values over a set period of time, use a line chart or an area chart instead.
+If the data set tracks values over a set period of time, use a line or area chart instead.
 The example below shows sales revenue by country.

-You can apply segments to create stacked bar charts.
+When creating a Bar / Column Chart, you select Bar / Column as the Chart Type and then select a Style option to either display your data in bars or columns.
+There are also style options available to display your data as a stacked bar or stacked column chart.
 When viewing a stacked bar chart, the top of the bar indicates the total value, while each coloured section represents a subtotal for each segment.
 The example below shows total monthly expenses segmented by the total revenue generated by different products.

-Note: While bar charts can be used to show parts of a whole value, depending on your data, it may be easier to understand this information in a pie chart.
+Note: While bar charts can be used to show parts of a whole value, depending on your data, it may be easier to understand this information in a pie / donut chart.